 While the PNA documents the existing conditions and immediate physical needs and shows the estimated costs for the immediate physical needs, the Developer's Proposed Scope of Work must include these considerations as well as future property marketability, sustainability, and energy efficiency which will add to the residential quality of life.
-The Developer's Scope of Work must include materials, quantities and unit costs.
+The Developer's Scope of Work must include materials, quantities, unit costs, and total costs for each material.
 The Developer's Proposed Scope of Work must be based on: